Sonja R. West

 Prior to joining the Georgia Law faculty, West taught as the Hugo Black Faculty Fellow at the University of Alabama School of Law.
 She has also served as a judicial clerk for U.S. Supreme Court Justice John Paul Stevens and Judge Dorothy W. Nelson of the U.S. Court of Appeals for the 9th Circuit.
 Her other professional experience includes several years as an associate attorney for the Los Angeles law firms Gibson, Dunn & Crutcher and Davis Wright Tremaine, where she represented media clients on a variety of First Amendment and intellectual property issues at the trial and appellate levels.

-West's work has been published in numerous law reviews and journals including the UCLA Law Review, the Michigan Law Review and the Washington University Law Review.
-She also has a forthcoming piece soon to be published in the Harvard Law Review.
+West's work has been published in numerous law reviews and journals including the Harvard Law Review, the UCLA Law Review, the Michigan Law Review and the Washington University Law Review.

 Having earned a B.A. in journalism and communication studies with honors and distinction from the University of Iowa, West worked as a reporter in Illinois, Iowa and Washington, D.C., before entering law school.
 She graduated with high honors from the University of Chicago Law School, where she served as executive editor of The University of Chicago Law Review and was inducted into the Order of the Coif.